-by Melody Kramer, published August 9, 2009 on the NAFLP blog
+By Melody A. Kramer, published on NAFLP blog August 9, 2009

-It seems that corporate America continues to be run by people who are just as sexist and out-of-touch as those who argued that women should not be allowed to vote, who seem to think that women cannot both raise children and be successful in business.
+It seems that corporate America continues to be run by people who are just as sexist and out-oftouch as those who argued that women should not be allowed to vote, who seem to think that women cannot both raise children and be successful in business.